Key Points

 Cpk

-Cpk or capability index, is a measure of process capability and indicates the short term ability of your process to meet your customer’s specifications, goals, targets and other numerical expectations.
-It is calculated as follows where USL/LSL are the upper and lower specification limits and X-bar is the average of the process:
+Cpk or capability index, is a measure of process capability and indicates the short-term ability of your process to meet your customer’s specifications, goals, targets, and other numerical expectations.
+You calculate it as follows where USL/LSL are the upper and lower specification limits and the X-bar is the average of the process:

-The data showed that there were 1,598 total defects found in their monthly production of 13,500 parts.
+1,598 total defects were found in their monthly production of 13,500 parts.
 Each part had only one unique possible defect that could occur.
 The BB’s first calculation was to compute DPMO.
 This is the BB’s calculation:

 DPMO = (Total number of defects / (sample size x number of defect opportunities)) x 1,000,000